daniaokuye/winnerineast.github.io/README.md

 - [human pose estimation with pytorch](https://github.com/winnerineast/human-pose-estimation.pytorch): Simple Baselines for Human Pose Estimation and Tracking.
 - [Image Duplication Detection](https://github.com/winnerineast/imagededup):imagededup is a python package that simplifies the task of finding exact and near duplicates in an image collection.
 - [Image Segmentation with Keras](https://github.com/winnerineast/image-segmentation-keras):Implementation of various Deep Image Segmentation models in keras.
+- [Image AI](https://github.com/winnerineast/ImageAI):A python library built to empower developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.
 - [MedicalNet](https://github.com/winnerineast/MedicalNet):This repository contains a Pytorch implementation of Med3D: Transfer Learning for 3D Medical Image Analysis.
 Many studies have shown that the performance on deep learning is significantly affected by volume of training data.
 The MedicalNet project aggregated the dataset with diverse modalities, target organs, and pathologies to to build relatively large datasets.
 Based on this dataset, a series of 3D-ResNet pre-trained models and corresponding transfer-learning training code are provided.
 - [MMSR](https://github.com/winnerineast/mmsr): MMSR is an open source image and video super-resolution toolbox based on PyTorch.
 It is a part of the open-mmlab project developed by Multimedia Laboratory, CUHK.
 MMSR is based on our previous projects: BasicSR, ESRGAN, and EDVR.
 - [Mobilenet collection](https://github.com/winnerineast/mobilenets): a collection of various mobilenets.